 Australia ICOMOS National Conference – Nov 2015

-Friends committee member Melinda Mockridge presented a paper at the 2015 Aicomos Conference about the future of the McKay Gardens.
+Friends committee member Melinda Mockridge presented a paper at the 2015 Australia ICOMOS Conference about the future of the McKay Gardens.

 Melinda has qualifications in Art History, History and English from the University of Melbourne and in Cultural Heritage from Deakin University.
-She is also a registered secondary teacher working in Melbourne’s inner west.
-She is an associate member of ICOMOS Australia – International Council on Monuments and Sites.
+She is an associate member of ICOMOS Australia – International Council on Monuments and Sites and a member of the Professional Historians Association (Vic & Tas).

 H V McKay Gardens – Does a significant ‘designed’ landscape in Melbourne’s inner west have a future?